-In troduction - The Purpose of This Guide 5 For r a a video discussion of the topics in bold marked with an asterist go to mccawley.com / videos k Sui mmary: Causes and Treatment of Periodontal Disease 6 Pe riodontal Disease and Tooth Loss 7 1.
+In troduction - The Purpose of This Guide .
+5 For a a video discussion of the topics in bold marked with an asterisk go to mccawley.com / videos Su mmary: Causes and Treatment of Periodontal Disease liscussion of the topics in bold marked with an asterisk go to mccawley.com / videos auses and Treatment of Periodontal Disease Pe riodontal Disease and Tooth Loss 7 1.
 What Is Periodontal Disease?
 9 2.
 How Will I Know if I Have Gum Disease?
 11 3.
 What Is a Periodontist?
 12 4.
 What Should I Look for in a Periodontal Examination?
 13 5.
 What Causes Periodontal Disease and What Is the Best Way to Treat It?
-15 Four Steps to Eliminate Periodontal Disease 16 Microscopic Slides of Bacteria Associated with Various Gum Infections 17 6.
+15 Four Steps to Eliminate Periodontal Disease 16 Microscopic Slides of Bacteria Associated With Various Gum Infections 17 6.
 What Questions Should I Ask When Searching for A Periodontist?
 18 DNA Analysis of Periodontal Pathogens 20 7.
 Is Periodontal Disease Transmissible?
 Is It Hereditary?
 21 8.
 How Does Gum Disease Affect My Health?
 22 The Effects of Gum Disease on Your Health 23 Risk of First Heart Attack Increased by 28 percent By Periodontal Disease 24 Periodontal Spirochetes Found in the Brains of 90 percent of Alzheimer's Cases 25